Skip to content

 }

-• The system_prompt value contains text that will be sent to the LLM as a system prompt
+• The system_prompt value contains the prompt that will be sent to the LLM as a system prompt

-• The groups array contains the grouping of files and symbols that can be shared with the LLM.
-In this example we just have one group, the Chat Buffer
+• The groups array contains the grouping of data that will be shared with the LLM.

 Groups

 Groups are the core of the workspace file.
-They are where logical groupings of files and/or symbols are defined.
+They are where logical groupings of data are defined.
 Exploring the Chat Buffer group in detail:

 json